 The Hamlet, however, has seen speculative new home builds; the first one sold on the market in 2016.

 Builders need HOA approval and must keep with the general “look” of the neighborhood, which can deter some builders.

 Building additions is also possible, and goes through a similar approval process with the HOA.

 Again, every section of the Hamlet has different bylaws and covenants, so make sure you read your HOA docs if you plan to later build or do an addition on your home.

-Buying a home in McLean Hamlet?
-My office is located in McLean and I know the ins and outs of the market.
+Buying or selling a home in McLean Hamlet?
+Our office is located in McLean and we know the ins and outs of the market.

-Use the form below to reach out and let me know how I can help.
+Use the form below to reach out and let us know how I can help.